bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

-# Assessing your Responsive Design && LESS Fu
+# Assessing Your Responsive Design & LESS Learning

 * The objective of this challenge is test your knoweldge on all of the topics surrounding LESS and Responsive Web Design you learned this week.
 * Answers to your written questions will be recorded in _Answers.md_